Last updated on July 16th, 2019 at 02:38 am

 1) Water has no calories

-Drink as much water as you want, and you get no calories.
+Drink as much water as you want, without adding calories.
 That means, no fat storage for the people struggling with their weight.
-Nevertheless, water fills you and leaves you satisfied.
+However, water fills you and leaves you satisfied.

 Look at a few drinks with their calories.
 Consider that some of these drinks make you sweat, and water reduces sweating.